gsylvie/git-reverse.sh/README.md

    Send me a PR with the fix and I'll happily merge it.
 I suspect whitespace might be getting messed up in the metadata during the reversal, and so the commit-ids get perturbed.
 After 1 cycle of `git-reverse.sh` the commit-ids stabilize for all subsequent cycles, so there is some hope that this might be fixable.

    Also, my script ignores anything in a commit message past the 30,000th character.
 That also causes that commit-id to change, as well as all subsequent commit-id's.
 I'd welcome a PR that fixes that.
-We need to use a temporary file to hold the commit message to get around maximum command-length limitations, but I could not be bothered.
+We need to use a temporary file to hold the commit message to get around maximum command-length limitations.

 **3. I tried to reverse https://github.com/git/git, but it just hangs after processing 76,173 commits.
 What's going wrong?**